-Following a Mediterranean style diet with lots of vegetables, extra-virgin olive oil, whole grains and fruit is good for your heart and your metabolism.
-A French study suggested this way of eating might even help your psoriasis (JAMA Dermatology, Sep.
+Following a Mediterranean style diet with lots of vegetables, extra-virgin olive oil, whole grains and fish is good for your heart and your metabolism.
+Several studies suggest this way of eating might even help your psoriasis, with the French first to chime in (JAMA Dermatology, Sep.
 2018).
-Now scientists have confirmed this through research with mice (Journal of Investigative Dermatology, July 2021).
+Scientists also confirmed this possibility through research with mice (Journal of Investigative Dermatology, July 2021).
+Even more convincing is the current data derived from a randomized controlled diet trial (JAMA Dermatology, Sept.
+24, 2025).

 Western Diet Boosts Inflammation: